 Basseterre, St. Kitts, August 23, 2016 (RSCNPF): The execution of a number of search warrants and a subsequent search of neighbouring abandoned properties netted the Police two “fake” firearms, a shot-gun and a .9mm pistol.
 Additionally, a box containing 64 rounds of .22 ammunition was also found.
+It is unclear whether the .22 ammo was the right caliber for the fake firearms.

 The searches were conducted in the McKnight area by officers of the Special Services Unit (SSU) and in Sandy Point (Crab Hill) by officers assigned to District “B” whose stations include Old Road, Sandy Point, St. Pauls, Dieppe Bay and Tabernacle.